 Focus on a Single Idea

 Start your post with a clear idea or theme.
 What do you want to achieve with your post?
 If you are not starting with the end in mind.
 You will face a lot of problems in the writing process.
 It will affect everything down the line.
-E.g, research, drafting and editing.
+E.g. research, drafting and editing.

 Make your List Scannable

 People love reading listicles because they are easy to scan.
-Help your readers by providing a lot of white spaces in your writings.
+Help your readers by providing a lot of white spaces in your writing.
 Use short sentences, short paragraphs, and add a lot of images.

 Add Value to the Listicle